 Welcome to my sewing blog!
 My name is Rachel, but you can call me RED.
-I’m originally from New Orleans, LA but I now live in Tucson, AZ with my husband and fur babies.
+I’m born and raised in New Orleans, but spent over a decade living in Tucson, AZ and Japan!
+I’m back to my roots and am setting up what is hopefully a permanent placement in New Orleans. 🙂

 The sewing bug bit me during a sewing summer camp when I was 10.
 Making tote bags and pillow cases out of silly ’90’s cat fabric was such a thrill!
 As I got older, I moved on to sewing a few costumes for Halloween and anime conventions, using my parents’ old rusty Kenmore from the 60’s.
-Fast forward to my birthday 2011 when my loving husband gave me a sewing machine – mostly to sew curtains and house related stuff (which I completely ignored for sewing clothes for myself)- and I’ve been sewing nonstop since.
+Fast forward to my birthday 2011 when my loving husband (herein after referred to as DD) gave me a sewing machine – mostly to sew curtains and house related stuff, which I completely ignored for sewing clothes for myself.
+I’ve been sewing nonstop since!

 Meet the gang:

 Odin is my Husqvarna Viking Opal 650.
 Together we pillage the seas of fabric and conquer the world!… I mean, um, projects.
-He’s actually my second machine (the one loving husband gave me bit the dust 1 1/2 years later due to my insane amounts of sewing… RIP Brody McBrosephson).
+He’s actually my second machine (the one DD gave me bit the dust 1 1/2 years later due to my insane amounts of sewing… RIP Brody McBrosephson).
 I named him after the Norse god whose name means frenzy and inspiration.
 Fitting.

-Freya was a gift and she an awesome little serger.
+Freya was a gift and she is an awesome little serger.
 She’s a Singer Merritt Lock 14U244.
 Freya is the Norse goddess of fertility, among other things.
 Together we up production and multiply the amounts of finished projects, woo!

 Meet DD – my husband, photographer, and sewing enabler.
 He’s a pretty cool guy and enjoys making his own beer, which I gladly help him drink.